seen? This well camouflaged slug is sometimes seen among green seaweeds on our Northern and Southern shores.

 among round seagrape seaweeds, for example.

-The tendrils can also be unrolled.
+The tendrils can also be suddenly expanded and unfurled.
 This may be done to deter predators.

 The tendrils can also be dropped off (autotomized) whereupon the tendril